matrix-org/matrix-spec-proposals/specification/identity_service_api.rst

 session should be created and used instead.

 To start a session, the client makes a request to the appropriate ``/requestToken`` endpoint.
-The identity service then sends a validation token to the user, and the user provides the token to the client.
+The identity server then sends a validation token to the user, and the user provides the token to the client.
 The client then provides the token to the appropriate ``/submitToken`` endpoint, completing the session.
 At this point, the client should ``/bind`` the third party identifier